zekrom-vale/ZekromsCraftingAPI/README.md

 ```

 # Using functions in your lua file
-Use `require /Path` to define plug into the functions of each .lua file
+Use `require /Path` to plug into the functions of each .lua file

 ---